 You may have heard about acai awhile ago, when it got a lot of press coverage for its potential as a weight loss aid.
 Though the hype has calmed down a bit, this is still a powerful fruit that has many health benefits.

-In skin care, we’re excited about acai because it is an antioxidant powerhouse, much like blueberries are.
+We're excited about acai in skin care because it is an antioxidant powerhouse.
 That means in topical formulations, it can help protect the skin from environmental aggressors and reduce the appearance of aging.
-Acai also has a lot of fatty acids that help the skin look tight and, as well as vitamins and minerals key for protecting.
+Acai also has a lot of fatty acids that help the skin look tight along with vitamins and minerals that play a key role in protecting from environmental stressors.

 A Little Bit About the Ingredient Itself